-5.2 The designated safeguarding lead (DSL)
+5.4 The designated safeguarding lead (DSL)

 The DSL is a member of the senior leadership team.
-Our DSL is Catherine Walmsley, Assistant Headteacher.
+Our DSL is Alex Isherwood, Assistant Headteacher.

 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.